-When the fasciculi arc is oblique to the line of pull, the muscle may be triangular or pennate (feather-like) in the construction.
+When the fasciculi arc oblique to the line of pull, the muscle may be triangular, or pennate (feather-like) in the construction.
 This arrangement makes the muscle more powerful, although the range of movement is reduced.
 Oblique arrangements are of the following types:

-- 1. Triangular, e.g. temporalis, adductor longus. - 2.
-Unipennate, e.g. flexor pollicis longus, extensor digitorum longus, pcroncus tcrtius, palmar interossci.
+2. Unipennate, e.g. flexor pollicis longus, extensor digitorum longus, pcroncus tertius, palmar interossei.